neicnordic/sensitive-data-archive/docs/decisions/0004-separate-passport-clearinghouse-service.md

 ## Decision Outcome

-Proposed: **Option 1** — extract visa validation into a separate service with in-process ristretto caching in the authorization service pods (download pods have no authorization cache).
+Proposed: **Option 1** — extract visa validation into a separate service using [Olric][olric] for distributed in-process caching across replicas.
+Download pods become stateless for authorization and hold no cache.
 To be confirmed at the NeIC SDA-Devs bi-weekly meet-up.

 ### Consequences